umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.Crm.Dynamics/readme.md

 # Umbraco.Cms.Integrations.Crm.Dynamics

-This integration provides a form picker and rendering component for forms managed withing a Microsoft Dynamics 365 Marketing instance.
+This integration provides a form picker and rendering component for forms managed within a Microsoft Dynamics 365 Marketing instance.

 ## Prerequisites